collective/Products.DataGridField/README.rst

 DataGridField
 =============

+.. contents:: **Table of contents**

 Released under the GNU General Public License

-A table input component for Plone.
-Uses Javascript to make entering tabular data more user friendly process - there are no round trip HTTP requests to the server when inserting or deleting rows.
+A table input component for the Plone Archetypes framework.
+Uses JavaScript to make entering tabular data more user friendly process - there are no round trip HTTP requests to the server when inserting or deleting rows.

 Features